victoriaaarmstrong/cisc867_project/README.md

 The Frechet Inception Distance was calculated using [pytorch_fid](https://github.com/mseitzer/pytorch-fid)

-The base code structure for the DCGAN architecture came from the [Pytorch DCGAN Tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html)
+The base code structure for the DCGAN architecture came from the [Pytorch DCGAN Tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html).

-The code for the custom dataloader was based on this [ntoebook](https://colab.research.google.com/github/trsvchn/stackoverflow-notebooks/blob/master/custom-vision-dataset.ipynb#scrollTo=sYQ269D9QXo2)
+The code for the custom dataloader was based on this [notebook](https://colab.research.google.com/github/trsvchn/stackoverflow-notebooks/blob/master/custom-vision-dataset.ipynb#scrollTo=sYQ269D9QXo2).

+Tips on training GANs were taken from [GAN Hacks](https://github.com/soumith/ganhacks).